How a Professional Elixir Software Developer Can Come in Handy in Your Next Project

 Erlang and Go are two programming languages that are similar to Elixir.
 In addition to not being as popular as the big languages, they also offer unique features that cater to specific needs.
 Let’s dive into a comparison of Elixir vs Go vs Erlang.

 When hiring Elixir developers, one major concern would definitely be the cost.
-Luckily, there are many different countries from which you can hire Elixir developers from.
-With this in mind, let’s make a comparison of the typical Elixir developer salary, which varies from Ruby on Rails salary a lot in different countries, and from this, decide which country it would be wisest to hire from.
-For this comparison, we use PayScale, and we take a look at the gross average annual salaries of software engineers, which include Elixir developers.
+Luckily, there are many different countries from which you can hire Elixir coders from.
+With this in mind, let’s make a comparison of the typical Elixir contract developer salary, which varies from Ruby on Rails salary a lot in different countries, and from this, decide which country it would be wisest to hire from.
+For this comparison, we use PayScale, and we take a look at the gross average annual salaries of elixir software engineer, which include Elixir developers.
 According to PayScale, the salaries are as follows:

 - US – $81,884